What’s your advice for aspiring writers?

 Hobbies when I’m not writing (or reading): Spoiling my niece, watching movies, traveling (usually for Comic Cons), listening to music, cooking.

-Favorite show(s): Arrow, Flash, LOST, Parks and Rec, Stranger Things
+Favorite show(s): The Umbrella Academy, LOST, Parks and Rec, Stranger Things, Queer Eye, Agents of SHIELD

 Favorite band(s): Muse